kiwipxl/pxl2D/README.md

 # pxl2D
 pxl2D is a cross-platform 2D game engine written in c++.
-The aim of pxl2D is to provide as much functionality as possible so you can focus on making your game rather than how you will implement technical solutions.
-It's designed to be versitle so you also have the ability to do more.
+The aim of pxl2D is to provide as much functionality as possible so you can focus on your game rather than how you will implement various technical solutions.

 ##Current features
 	- Window handling